farzad528/semantic-search-demo/README.md

    ```

 ## Contribute
 If you'd like to contribute, please submit a PR and a member of the Semantic Search Team will approve/reject the PR.
-For further info, please reach out to the Semantic Search PM, [Farzad Sunavala](fsunavala@microsoft.com)